SharmaS1402/Landslide_Susceptibility_Mapping_Deep_Learning/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── plots        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`